In urban chicken farming, bored chickens leads to undesirable behavior: Hens might pluck their feathers or peck at each other.

 Read MoreHave you ever wondered what goes through a chicken’s mind?
 Wouldn’t it be helpful if they could say, “My feathers are itchy!” or “I’m bored!”?

 Read MoreDo chickens have feelings and are they sentient?
 Researchers are investigating their emotions and how they express them.
-Although more research is required, there is clear evidence of emotions that are important to chickens’ welfare.
+We can use this information to create happy, healthy, productive environments for our birds.

 Read More